End-to-End Quantum Algorithms for the Jones Polynomial: The control-free Hadamard test with echo-verification

 \section{The control-free Hadamard test with echo-verification}

-In this work, we employ the Hadamard test as a key algorithmic primitive.
+In this work, we employ Hadamard tests as key algorithmic primitives.
+Such protocols are designed to estimate $\bra{s}U\ket{s}$ for a given unitary $U$ and initial state $\ket{s}$.
 The execution of Hadamard test circuits on NISQ computers is affected by two main sources of errors: shot noise $\epsilon_\mathrm{shot}$, which contributes to the variance of any estimator, and gate noise $\epsilon_\mathrm{noise}$, which contributes to the bias of any estimator.
-It is therefore important to optimize the estimator and reduce the number of qubits and gates in the circuit.
+It is therefore important to optimise the estimator and reduce the number of qubits and gates in the circuit.
+We now briefly summarise \texttt{ht}, and its variant \texttt{cfev} that forms the basis for our algorithm.
+The reader may refer to Ref.~\cite{Polla_2023} for a fully detailed exposition.

-Here we discuss the versions of the Hadamard test that lead to the quantum algorithm used in this work: the vanilla Hadamard test (\texttt{ht}), the control-free Hadamard test (\texttt{cfht}), and the echo-verification Hadamard test (\texttt{evht}).
-These protocols are designed to estimate $\bra{s}U\ket{s}$ for a given unitary $U$ and initial state $\ket{s}$.
-However, the circuits differ in terms of sample efficiency, resource requirements, and assumptions.
-We now briefly summarize these protocols, and refer to Ref.~\cite{Polla_2023} for a detailed exposition.

 \texttt{ht} encodes the relevant information in the relative phase between the $\ket{0}$ and $\ket{1}$ states of the ancilla qubit by means of the following circuit: